thomasnli/expand-azure-vm-os-drive-demo/README.md

 ![Resize Disk Step3](https://github.com/thomasnli/expand-azure-vm-os-drive-demo/blob/main/images/resize_disk_step3.png)

 ### 3. Login to the VM to expand the volume
-As part of the VM provision process, a PowerShell script to expand the OS volume was created on the desktop already.
+As part of the VM deployment process, a PowerShell script to expand the OS volume has been created on the desktop already.
 We just need to double click to run the script.
 A Disk Management console will be opened to show the change while a PowerShell console expands the C volume.

 PowerShell shortcut was deployed automatically by ARM template during the VM provision, run it to start the volume provision
 ![Expand Volumn Step1](https://github.com/thomasnli/expand-azure-vm-os-drive-demo/blob/main/images/expand_volume_step1.png)